tjercus/privateer-app/README.md

 - custom useBoolean hook when needed
 - fix enter keyboard for cancel button
 - use next() in mock-server express middleware
+- make a custom hook for handling form input updates

 ### nice to have